 Alliance Employment, is our holistic supportive employment program.
 The men and women in this program will be given the opportunity to gain the knowledge and skills needed to obtain permanent employment that will enable them to regain their independence and return to being contributing members of society.

 Homes of Light Board President

-Highly accomplished, passionate, visionary, committed Biopharma Sales Manager with exceptional strategic organizational and implementation skills, delivering optimal outcomes in challenging healthcare environments.
+Highly accomplished, passionate, visionary, committed Biopharma Sales Manager in the southeast United States with exceptional strategic organizational and implementation skills, delivering optimal outcomes in challenging healthcare environments.

-Excel at Talent identification, Team building, Leadership development, and instilling loyalty, dedication and high performance in a culture of accountability.
-Proven ability to directly impact a company’s growth and bottom line, combining highly effective utilization of business analytics, decisive planning, and Team empowerment.
+George has excelled at talent identification, team building, leadership development, and instilling loyalty, dedication and high performance in a culture of accountability.
+He has directly impacted his company’s growth and bottom line, combining highly effective utilization of business analytics, decisive planning, and team empowerment.

 Our Success Stories